-You will be given prescriptions for pain medication, stomach ulcers (omeprazole) and nausea (Zofran).
-You will need to take omeprazole every day for 1 month following surgery.
+You will be given prescriptions for pain, nausea, a stool softener, and a medication to prevent stomach ulcers.
+You will need to take the medication that prevents stomach ulcers every day for 1 month following surgery.
 Use the other medications as needed.